Retail Business Holidays Act

 - Easter Sunday, and

-A copy of the Retail Business Holidays Act can be viewed here.
+View copy of the Retail Business Holidays Act.

 Exemptions for “essential business services” are granted through by-law enacted by City Council through “the Act” in order to assist in supporting the tourism industry, provided that certain criteria approved by Provincial Regulation 711/91, are satisfied.